ashishvermaprojects/assessment/Ticket_Breakdown.md

 ## Your Breakdown Here

-# Ticket 1: Update Agent information to support custom IDs
+# Ticket 1: Update Agent IDs in Reports

 Description:
-Currently, we only have internal database IDs for Agents.
-However, we want to allow Facilities to save their own custom IDs for each Agent.
-This ticket involves updating the Agent model and the database structure to accommodate the custom IDs.
+Currently, the reports generated for client Facilities contain the internal database IDs of the Agents.
+The goal is to allow Facilities to save their own custom IDs for each Agent and use those IDs in the generated reports.
+This ticket involves updating the report generation process to use custom IDs instead of internal database IDs.

-Acceptance criteria:
+Acceptance Criteria:
-- The Agent model is modified to include a field for custom IDs.
-- The database structure is updated to support the new custom ID field.
-- Existing Agent data is migrated to include the custom ID field, if applicable.
-- Facilities can add and update custom IDs for Agents through the application interface.
+1. Facilities can save custom IDs for Agents in their profile.

-Effort estimate: 4 hours
+2. When generating reports, the custom ID of each Agent is used instead of the internal database ID.
+3. The custom IDs are retrieved from the Facility's profile and mapped to the corresponding Agents.
+4. The PDF report contains the correct custom IDs for each Agent.

-Implementation details:
+Implementation Details:
-1. Review the current Agent model and database structure.
-2. Add a field for custom IDs in the Agent model.
+1. Add a new field for custom ID in the Facility table in the database.
-3. Modify the database schema to include the custom ID field.
-4. Create a migration script to update existing Agent records with the custom ID field.
-5. Implement changes in the application interface to allow Facilities to manage custom IDs for Agents.
+2. Modify the UI to allow Facilities to enter and save custom IDs for their Agents.
+3. Modify the `generateReport` function to retrieve the custom IDs of the Agents assigned to each Shift.
+4. Update the PDF generation code to include the custom IDs in the report.

+Estimated Effort: 4 hours

-# Ticket 2: Include custom Agent IDs in Shift retrieval
+# Ticket 2: Update Shifts Metadata Retrieval

 Description:
-When retrieving Shifts for a Facility, we need to include the custom IDs associated with each Agent.
-Currently, the retrieval function doesn't fetch this information.
-This ticket involves updating the function to fetch Shifts along with their corresponding custom Agent IDs, if available.
+Currently, when retrieving the Shifts for generating reports, the function `getShiftsByFacility` only returns basic metadata about the assigned Agents.
+To include custom IDs in the reports, the function needs to be updated to retrieve the custom ID for each Agent as well.

-Acceptance criteria:
+Acceptance Criteria:
-- The retrieval function fetches Shifts including the custom Agent IDs, if provided.
+1. The `getShiftsByFacility` function retrieves the custom ID of each assigned Agent along with other metadata.
-- The function gracefully handles cases where custom Agent IDs are not available.

-Effort estimate: 2 hours
+2. The retrieved Shifts data includes the custom IDs of the Agents.

-Implementation details:
+Implementation Details:
-1. Review the existing Shift retrieval function's code.
+1. Update the database query in the `getShiftsByFacility` function to join the Agents table and retrieve the custom ID field.
-2. Modify the function to fetch Shifts along with the custom Agent IDs, if available.
+2. Modify the data structure returned by `getShiftsByFacility` to include the custom ID field.

-3. Implement error handling to handle scenarios where custom Agent IDs are not provided.
+Estimated Effort: 2 hours

-# Ticket 3: Update report generation with custom Agent IDs
+# Ticket 3: Update Report Generation Code

 Description:
-Currently, our report generation process uses the internal database IDs of Agents.
-We need to modify it to utilize the custom Agent IDs provided by Facilities when generating reports.
+The report generation code needs to be modified to include the custom IDs of the Agents in the generated PDF reports.
+Currently, it uses the internal database IDs of the Agents, but it should be updated to use the custom IDs instead.

-Acceptance criteria:
+Acceptance Criteria:
+1. The `generateReport` function retrieves the custom ID of each Agent from the Shifts data.
-- The report generation process is updated to use custom Agent IDs instead of internal database IDs.
+2. The custom IDs are used in the report generation process instead of the internal database IDs.

-Effort estimate: 2 hours
+3. The PDF report contains the correct custom IDs for each Agent.

-Implementation details:
+Implementation Details:
-1. Review the code for the report generation process.
+1. Modify the `generateReport` function to extract the custom ID field from the Shifts data.
-2. Modify the code to incorporate the custom Agent IDs provided by Facilities.
+2. Update the report template to include the custom IDs in the appropriate sections.
-3. Ensure the updated process consistently and accurately generates reports with custom Agent IDs.
+3. Generate the PDF report with the updated custom IDs.

+Estimated Effort: 3 hours

-# Ticket 4: Include custom Agent IDs in report submission
+# Ticket 4: Update Shifts API Endpoint

 Description:
-Our current report submission process does not include the custom Agent IDs.
-To improve compliance, we need to enhance the process to include the custom Agent IDs along with other required information.
+The API endpoint responsible for retrieving Shifts for generating reports needs to be updated to include the custom IDs of the Agents.
+Currently, it returns the basic metadata without the custom IDs.
+This ticket involves modifying the API endpoint to include the custom IDs in the response.

-Acceptance criteria:
+Acceptance Criteria:
+1. The API endpoint for retrieving Shifts returns the custom ID of each assigned Agent along with other metadata.
-- The report submission process is updated to include the custom Agent IDs in the submitted reports.
+2. The custom IDs are included in the Shifts response.
-- The submitted reports contain all necessary information for compliance.

-Effort estimate: 3 hours

-Implementation details:
+Implementation Details:
-1. Identify the components involved in the report submission process.
-2. Modify the relevant components to include the custom Agent IDs in the submitted reports.
+1. Update the API endpoint handler to retrieve the custom ID field from the database.
-3. Validate the submitted reports to ensure they contain all the required compliance information.

-Note: Additional implementation considerations may arise depending on the existing application architecture and report generation process.

-# Ticket 5 (Optional): Display custom Agent IDs in report formatting

-Description:
-Currently, our generated reports may not explicitly display the custom Agent IDs.
-To enhance clarity, we can update the report formatting to include the custom Agent IDs as a visible identifier.

-Acceptance criteria:
-- The report formatting is updated to display the custom Agent IDs alongside the Agent's name or other relevant information.
-- The custom Agent IDs are presented clearly and legibly in the reports.

-Effort estimate: 2 hours

-Implementation details:
-1. Review the existing report formatting code or template.
-2. Modify the report formatting to include a section or column displaying
+2. Modify the response payload to include the custom IDs.

+Estimated Effort: 2 hours